marcus-crane/utf9k/content/blog/2026-01-03-managemyhealth-data-breach-recap.md

 Given the questionable legality of the above, I'll note that once I had gained enough confidence that the sample set appeared to be legitimate, I deleted it from my laptop and sent an email to [Office of the Privacy Commissioner](https://www.privacy.org.nz/).

+At the time of writing, I haven't heard back from the Privacy Commissioner in regards to this email but this isn't too surprising given how close it is to New Years still.

 ## What was in the second sample set?

 For a brief period of time, the sample set linked by Kazu in the forum post would get taken down and then reuploaded, only to get taken down again.